nushell/nushell.github.io/book/quick_tour.md

 It may not surprise you by now that the Help system itself is based on structured data!
 Notice that the output of `help -f filesize` is a table.

-The Help for each command is stored as a record with:
+The Help for each command is stored as a record with its:

-- Its name
+- Name
 - Category
 - Type (built-in, plugin, custom)
 - The parameters it accepts